trayio/embedded-edition-sample-app/README.md

 ## Implementation details

 #### Making queries and executing mutations on the GQL API
 You can see the query + mutation definitions in the file `server/graphql.js`.
-For example the templates listing query is defined as the code below:
+For example the Solutions listing query for a partner account is defined as the code below:
 ```
     templates: () => {
         const query = gql`
             {
                 viewer {
-                    templates {
+                    solutions {
                         edges {
                             node {
                                 id